- Types of Investments Plans Based on Risk

 This category of investments includes stocks of companies listed in the stock exchange, equity mutual funds etc. These instruments carry a high degree of risk but at the same time can offer significant returns.
 Also, the tenure of such instruments is not fixed and can vary depending on the investor’s preference.

 Before making any investment, investors need to consider the outcome of their investment.
 For example, many investors invest their money for capital appreciation, some do it to ensure their financial security and wealth creation, etc.

 The ‘actual value’ via investment only comes when the investors make an informed decision on the type of investment product that would complete their requirements.

-By investing in some of the best investment plans in India, investors can achieve their financial goals within the specified period of time.
+By investing in some of the best investment plans in India, an early investor and a matured investor both can achieve their financial goals within the specified period of time.
 Furthermore, the key also lies in staying invested till the completion of the tenure of the plan.
+Even an NRI can invest in India in mutual funds along with other investment options.
 Let us discuss some of the best investment plans in brief:

 Investors looking for investment over a long-term period find mutual funds as the best for their purpose.
 A mutual fund is a market-linked scheme that pools the money from the investors and invests in financial instruments like equity, debt, money market etc.